xullnn/ls_pull_over_push/180/answers.md

 WHERE u.id NOT IN (SELECT c.user_id FROM checkouts c);
 ```

-A Subquery or Inner query or a Nested query is a query within another SQL query and embedded within the WHERE clause.
+A Subquery or Inner query or a Nested query is a query within another SQL query.

 In the above example the result of `(SELECT c.user_id FROM checkouts c)` will serve as the further query condition of the main query.